 Conflicts of interest may arise relating to the operation of the District.
-Our officers and employees constitute a majority of the directors of the District.
+Our officers and employees constitute 50% of the directors of the District.
 Pure Cycle, along with our officers and employees and one unrelated individual, own the 40 acres that constitute the District.
 We have made loans to the District to fund its operations.
-At August 31, 2013, total principal and interest owed to us by the District was \$556,000.
-Pursuant to our Service Agreement with the District for the provision of water services, the District retains 5% of the revenues from the sale of water to its end-use customers on the Lowry Range.
+At August 31, 2014, total principal and interest owed to us by the District was \$568,000.
+Pursuant to our Service Agreement with the District for the provision of water services, the District retains two percent of the revenues from the sale of water to its end-use customers on the Lowry Range.
 Proceeds from the fee collections will initially be used to repay the District's obligations to us, but after these loans are repaid, the District is not required to use the funds to benefit Pure Cycle.
-We have received benefits from our activities undertaken in conjunction with the District, but conflicts may arise between our interests and those of the District, and with our officers who are acting in dual capacities in negotiating contracts to which both we and the District will have fulciary obligations to those other constituents.
+We have received benefits from our activities undertaken in conjunction with the District are parties.
+We expect that the District will expand when more properties are developed and become part of the District, and our officers acting as directors of the District will have fiduciary obligations to those other constituents.
 There can be no assurance that all conflicts will be resolved in the best interests of Pure Cycle and its shareholders.
 In addition, other landowners coming into the District will be eligible to vote and to serve as directors of the District.
 There can be no assurances that our officers and employees will remain as directors of the District or that the actions of a subsequently elected board would not have an adverse impact on our operations.